-With social distancing guidelines in full effect, all of your favorite social activities may have shifted to online.
-This includes movie nights, romantic dinners, and even happy hours.
-And while for some people, this may have taken away
+When social distancing guidelines came into full effect, many of our favorite social activities may have shifted to online.
+That included movie nights, romantic dinners, and even happy hours.
+And while for some people, this took away

 ice breakers for Zoom meetings you can use to make everyone (including yourself) feel a little more at ease.
 1 Check-Ins filadendron/E+/Getty Images

-Because everyone is dealing with the anxieties and stresses that the pandemic may be causing, it can be a good idea to start off a virtual happy hour with a check-in.
+Because everyone is managing anxieties and stresses of their own, it can be a good idea to start off a virtual happy hour with a check-in.
 Gauge how everyone is doing.
-See how everyone may be dealing with over a year of
+See how everyone may be handling life after over a year of

-It can be super stressful to be quarantined with someone for so long.
+It can be super stressful to be remote working with a partner.
 It can even make you realize you have some

 pet peeves you never thought about before.
-Do you hate people who chew loudly?
+Can you not stand it when people chew loudly?
 Talk about it to break the ice.
 3 Your Go-To Lounge Wear

 home-attire-of-choice is an old, oversized t-shirt and any pajamas I can find around the house, you might be someone who has specific outfits you're wearing everyday.
 Are you dressing up at home to get in a busy mindset?
 Or are you kicking it in boy shorts?
 See what everyone wears to work from home.
 4 New Sleep Schedule